South-East Asian theatre of World War II

 The South-East Asian Theatre of World War II consisted of the campaigns of the Pacific War in the Philippines, Thailand, Indonesia, Indochina, Burma, India, Malaya, and Singapore between 1941 and 1945.

 Japan attacked British and American territories with near-simultaneous offensives against Southeast Asia and the Central Pacific on 7/8 December 1941.
 Action in this theatre ended when Japan announced an intent to surrender on 15 August 1945.
 The formal surrender of Japan ceremony took place on 2 September 1945.

+History

 Outbreak of hostilities

 Conflict in this theatre began when Japan invaded French Indochina in September 1940 and rose to a new level following the Attack on Pearl Harbor, and simultaneous attacks on the Philippines, Hong Kong, Thailand, Singapore and Malaya on 7 and 8 December 1941.
 The main landing at Singora (now Songkhla) on the east side of the Isthmus of Kra preceded the bombing of Pearl Harbor by several hours.

 Although Japan declared war on the United States and the British Empire, the declaration was not delivered until after the attacks began.
 On 8 December, the United Kingdom, (Note: See United Kingdom declaration of war on Japan.) the United States, (Note: See United States declaration of war on Japan.)
 Canada, and the Netherlands declared war on Japan, followed by China and Australia the next day.